 This past year has been full of excitement and that includes signing my first lease for an apartment.
 I’m becoming a “real adult” and even though it’s a big step to take, I’m pretty happy about my decision.
 With that decision, I have to make sure that I know and remember exactly what to buy.
 Of course there are big things like a bed and a table, but living in dorms for a couple of years has made me a little too comfortable and I forgot about the things I usually don’t take care of.
 Here are a couple of things to buy when you’re transitioning from a dorm to an apartment.

 Although you may have bene used to seeing one in your house, typically, a plunger is only used by the custodian staff in dorms.
 So if there would be an “accident”, you wouldn’t necessarily need to clean it up.
 However in an apartment, having the water overflowing is now your responsibility.
 Plungers are pretty inexpensive, so just make sure to buy one before you need one.
+If your toilet gets broken or something happens with the pipes then just higher a repipe company to come and fix it up.

 2. Light bulbs